daumler/davis.daumler.com_TEST_WEBSITE/content/authors/daumler/_index.md

 Hi, I am a sociologist who studies wealth, poverty, and families---in order to understand how societies become economically and racially stratified.

 In my dissertation, I investigate large and meaningful questions about how temporal dynamics accumulate into generational inequalities.
-This project consists of two lines of inquiry:
+This project consists of two lines of inquiry.

-- My work on the timing of childhood poverty generate explanations for how life-course dynamics reinforce population-level inequalities.
-- My studies of wealth accumulation advance our understanding of how shifting historical dynamics contribute to inequalities among everyday American families.
+First, my work on the timing of childhood poverty generates explanations for how life-course dynamics reinforce population-level inequalities.
+Second, my research on wealth accumulation advances our understanding of how shifting historical dynamics contribute to inequalities among everyday American families. \vspace{6pt}

 {{< cta cta_text="DOWNLOAD CV" cta_link="/Daumler_CV/" cta_new_tab="true" >}}